- Is Lidocaine Toxic to Dogs?

-A topical medicine with Lidocaine (one of the main ingredients) is lying around, and your dog is nearby.
+Imagine a topical medicine with Lidocaine (one of the main ingredients) lying around, and your dog is nearby.

-It may sound okay, but it’s not an ideal condition for your dog.
+It may sound okay, but it’s not an ideal scenario for your dog.

 But let’s find out today what happens if your dog consumes Lidocaine!

-Is Lidocaine Toxic To Dogs?
+Is Lidocaine Toxic to Dogs?

 Lidocaine can be toxic to dogs, but it depends on the quantity consumed and your pet’s age, weight, and overall health.

 Your dog may need Lidocaine for dental procedures, surgical procedures, or simply managing post-operative pain.
 Your vet knows what’s best for your pet.

-Can Lidocaine Kill A Dog?
+Can Lidocaine Kill a Dog?

-Any medication that’s not intended for pets or you use in a way that harms them can be fatal and life-threatening.
+Any medication not intended for pets or you use in a way that harms them can be fatal and life-threatening.

-Although Lidocaine patches are helpful for dogs for surgery, it doesn’t mean that the dog can ingest the medicine.
-It can be dangerous.
+Although Lidocaine patches are helpful for dogs for surgery, it doesn’t mean the dog can ingest the medicine.

 In fact, according to the U.S. Food & Drug Administration, if you are a pet owner using topical medications with flurbiprofen, you have to be careful.

-Cats have died in two households, and the owner applied the medications on themselves, but the cats had an exposure.
+Cats have died in two households, and the owner applied the medications on themselves, but the cats were exposed.

 The exact cause is unknown for the cats’ exposure to the medicine.

 So, it’s wise to keep such medications out of the reach of pets and children.

-What Happens If Your Dog Ingests Lidocaine?
+What Happens If Your Dog Licks and Ingests Lidocaine?

 It will also depend on the amount ingested by your dog and its weight and height.

 You can also expect your pet to get diarrhea.

-The purpose of Lidocaine is to numb the skin and its surrounding tissues for a procedure to prevent pain.
-The skin of your dog can absorb a high dose of Lidocaine.
+The purpose of Lidocaine is to numb the skin and surrounding tissues to soothe the pain.

 Keep the following in mind:

-Dog Starts Vomiting
+1. Dog Starts Vomiting

-Your dog starts vomiting after consuming the medicine.
 Your pet may not have ingested the Lidocaine but is still vomiting.

-Also, make sure if there is topical cream in the nearby area.
+Also, make sure there is topical cream in the nearby area.

 Head to the emergency when you can’t contact the vet immediately and also when the vet recommends.

-Dog Has Diarrhea
+2. Dog Has Diarrhea

 However, it’s best to rule out the possibility of any serious underlying issue.

-Something Is Serious
+4. Something Is Serious

-When you see the medicine lying around your little bundle of joy, it may worry you, and thus, you may not think straight.
+When you see the medicine lying around your dog, it may worry you; thus, you may not think straight.

 Therefore, it’s best to consult your vet and head to the hospital.

-Drooling In Dogs
+5. Drooling in Dogs

-You may spot your dog drooling.
 Normal drooling is fine, but you have to observe if it specifically happens after the medicine goes missing or seems licked.

-Dog Shows Signs Of Lethargy
+6. Dog Shows Signs of Lethargy

 You can observe a behavior change, or the dog won’t do anything part of the routine.

 For example, you notice this behavior after using the medicine containing Lidocaine.

-In addition, a vet has the experience to make the effect of the drug neutral.
-They may also want to manage the side effects.
+In addition, a vet has the experience to make the drug’s effect neutral.

 If your dog licks Lidocaine in more significant amounts, it’s wise to contact your vet as soon as possible.

-You have to look for the signs and symptoms.
 It’s possible that your pet could be near the medicine but may not have licked or ingested it.

 However, if the product seems licked or is missing, you better know what to expect.